 The Leverhulme Bridges Programme is aimed at encouraging applications of mathematical techniques to relevant questions in social sciences.
 Bridges members have diverse background ranging from the study of financial mathematical models to profiling the kinds of people who believe in conspiracy theories.
 Consequently, the summer school will be a cross-disciplinary event open to researchers from all fields who are interested in behavioural economics.

 - Redzo Mujcic (University of Warwick)

 - Henrik Singmann (University of Warwick)

-We charge £100 to cover lunches on 12th and 13th and dinner on the 12th.
+The summer school is free of charge.
+For registered particpants, lunches on the 12th and 13th and dinner on the 12th are covered.
 Accomodation is not included but we can provide you with a list of affordable hotels close to the conference venue.